 Students have a broad array of courses to choose from in the School of Education as well as across campus.
 Many graduate programs and institutions require specific course work, GPA, etc. for admittance or acceptance into their programs.
-Although the HDFS program does not guarantee
+Although the HDFS program does not guarantee acceptance into advanced degree programs or job opportunities, we will make recommendations to help you prepare.
+Students are encouraged to speak with professionals in the desired field to learn more about their specific requirements.
+The information below guides future career opportunities.

 Whenever feasible, students should consider a minor that can complement their HDFS degree.

-Recommended Minors at UNC Exercise and Sport Science
+Recommended Minors at UNC African Studies

-Cognitive Science African Studies